wp-plugins/wordpress-social-login/readme.txt

 == Description ==

-Using <strong>WordPress Social Login</strong>, your blog's users will be able to login and comment using their accounts on Facebook, Google, Yahoo, Twitter and many more.
+Using <strong>WordPress Social Login</strong>, your blog's users will be able to login and comment with social networks such as Twitter, Facebook, Google and Yahoo.

-<strong>WordPress Social Login</strong> also allows you to import users contact list from Google Gmail, Facebook, Live and LinkedIn.
+<strong>WordPress Social Login</strong> also allows you to import users contact list from Google Gmail, Facebook, Windows Live and LinkedIn.

+<strong>WordPress Social Login</strong> gives you absolute control over users access to your website and comes with a painfully long list of rules and restrictions for you to setup.

-<strong>Free, unlimited and white-label</strong>
+<strong>Free, unlimited and white-label</strong> <br>
 Licenced under MIT License, WordPress Social Login available to everyone for completely free, with all features included, at absolutely no cost.
 You are free to use a WordPress Social Login in commercial websites as long as the copyright header is left intact.

+<strong>Built on top of an Open Source Library</strong><br>
+HybridAuth Library enable developers to easily build social applications to engage websites vistors and customers on a social level by implementing social signin, social sharing, users profiles, friends list, activities stream, status updates and more.

-<strong>23 support social netwroks</strong>
+<strong>23 supported social netwroks</strong> <br>
 Depending on the audience you're targeting, you can choose from a wide variety of providers and services including: Social networks, Microblogging platforms, Professional networks, Media, Photo sharing, Programmers and Gamers networks.

-<strong>Easy to customize and integration </strong>
+<strong>Easy to customize and integrate </strong> <br>
 WordPress Social Login come with a simple but flexible and fully customizable authentication widget.
 And if you are a developer or designer then you can customize it to your heart's content, changing the css and icons is a matter of seconds.

-<strong>Built on top of an Open Source Library</strong>

-HybridAuth Library enable developers to easily build social applications to engage websites vistors and customers on a social level by implementing social signin, social sharing, users profiles, friends list, activities stream, status updates and more.
+<strong>Even more features are planned</strong> <br>
+The coming release « the definitive social toolkit » will brings even more exciting new features and significant updates to WordPress Social Login.
+From advanced users managment to contacts import and export, social sharing, tweet comments, tweet to download, and more.

-<strong>Supported Providers</strong>
+<strong>Supported Providers</strong> <br>
 Facebook , Google , Yahoo , Twitter , Windows Live , Myspace , Foursquare , Linkedin , Tumblr , Last.fm , Instagram , Goodreads , AOL , Vkontakte , Stackoverflow , Github , 500px , Skyrock , Mixi.jp , Steam , Mail.ru , Yandex and Odnoklassniki.

 <strong>Special thanks to:</strong>